fire-archive/DesignConcepts/chapters/level_02.md

 How is a game designed?
 There are many methods.

-Historically, the first design methodology was known as the **waterfall** method: first you design the entire game on paper, then you implement it (using programming in a video game, or creating the board and pieces for a non-digital game), then you test it to make sure the rules work properly, add some graphical polish to make it look nice, and then you ship it.
+Historically known as the **waterfall** method, as the first design methodology, you first you design the entire game on paper, then you implement it (using programming in a video game, or creating the board and pieces for a non-digital game), then you test it to make sure the rules work properly, add some graphical polish to make it look nice, and then you ship it.

 ![Waterfall](images/level_2_waterfall.pdf)